cdelledonne/vim-utest/README.md

 ```

 Be aware that if you want to echo messages in silent mode (Vim), you need to
-use `:verbose echo` instead of just `:echo` for them to be displayed.
+use `:verbose` for them to be displayed.

 <!--=========================================================================-->

 ## Configuration

-Vim-UTest has sensible defaults.
-Run `:help utest-configuration` for full
+Vim-UTest has sensible defaults, but aims to be configurable.
+A list of
-documentation on all the configuration options.
-A list of default values
+configuration options, with default values, follows.
+Run `:help
-follows.
+utest-configuration` for full documentation on all the configuration options.

 | Options                       | Default            |
 |:------------------------------|:-------------------|